 |Date:||July 18, 1970|

-Seen above is the band's first advertisement as Queen.
+Seen above is the band's first advertisement as Queen, done by Roger Taylor.
 Their second show was played to about fifty people, during which the band announced to the small crowd that Tim Staffell had left the band and that Freddie Mercury (who now no longer goes by the name Freddie Bulsara) is their new frontman.
 After a stint of reading Roman mythology around this time, he would change his last name to Mercury, meaning "messenger of the gods."
 However, when he made the change legally is another matter.
 This cue sheet from Queen's first BBC session reveals him still using his birth name in 1973.

 Brian May later reflected on this show: "The first proper gig we did was at Imperial College in the Union Hall.
 I remember it very distinctly because I'd seen all sorts of people playing in there.
 I'd been part of the Entertainment Committee [as a student] and we booked a group every Saturday night in those days.
 People like Spooky Tooth and Steamhammer!
 We booked Jimi Hendrix too.
 So for us it was a dream come true to actually play on that stage.
 It used to get packed in there, so it was a major stepping stone for us."